These Mini Strawberry Cheesecakes feature a buttery graham cracker crust, a creamy cheesecake filling, and a fresh strawberry sauce!

 - 1 large egg, room temperature

-- Strawberry Sauce: Combine diced strawberries, sugar, water, and lemon juice in a small sauce pan over medium heat.
-Using a wooden spoon or rubber spatula to stir the strawberries as they cook.
-As the sauce starts to boil use your spatula to break up some of the strawberries into smaller chunks.
+- Combine the diced strawberries, sugar, and lemon juice in a small sauce pan over medium heat.
+Use a rubber spatula to stir the strawberries as they cook.
+As the sauce starts to boil, use your spatula to break up some of the strawberries into smaller chunks.

-- Cook the sauce for 15 minutes and then remove the pan from the heat.
+- Cook the sauce until thickened (about 15 minutes) and then remove the pan from the heat.
 Pour the sauce into a heat-safe bowl and place it into the refrigerator to chill as you make the other components of the cheesecake.

-- Graham Cracker Crust: Place the graham cracker sheets into a food processor or blender and pulse until fine crumbs.
-Pour the crumbs into a medium-sized mixing bowl and add the melted butter, sugar, and salt.
-Mix together.
+- Place the graham cracker sheets into a food processor or blender and pulse until fine crumbs.
+In a medium-sized mixing bowl, combine the graham cracker crumbs, melted butter, sugar, and salt.

-- Cheesecake Filling: In the bowl of an electric stand mixer using the paddle attachment (or you can use a handheld mixer in a large mixing bowl), cream together the cream cheese and sugar on medium-high speed until smooth (about 1-2 minutes).
+- In the bowl of an electric stand mixer using the paddle attachment, cream together the cream cheese and sugar on high speed until smooth (about 1-2 minutes).
 Scrape the sides of the bowl a few times during this process.

-- Evenly distribute the cheesecake filling into the cupcake liners, covering the graham cracker crust (I used my 1.5 tbsp cookie scoop).
-Remove the strawberry sauce from the refrigerator and place 1/2 tbsp onto each cheesecake, using a toothpick to create the swirl pattern.
+- Evenly distribute the cheesecake filling into the cupcake liners, covering the graham cracker crust (I used my 1.5 tablespoon cookie scoop).
+Scoop a ½ tablespoon of the strawberry sauce over each cheesecake and use a toothpick to create a swirl pattern.